Ryan-Mark Parsons: 2021–2022: Media appearances, Celebs Go Dating and presenting

+2023–present: Welsh documentary, Daily Express and House of Commons

-Parsons, Gemma Collins and Luca Bish appeared in More than Daffs and Taffs, premiering on BBC iPlayer on March 2023 and on S4C's Hansh.
-The series follows reality stars challenge clichés attached to Wales in a lighthearted and comedic format, which is presented by Miriam Isaac.
+In March 2023, Parsons appeared in More than Daffs and Taffs, premiering on BBC iPlayer and S4C's Hansh.
+The series followed reality stars, including Gemma Collins, challenge clichés attached to Wales, presented by Miriam Isaac.

+An interview in March 2023 revealed Parsons would be taking part in Tony n' Tina's Wedding, playing Joey Vitale at the ArcelorMittal Orbit in London, produced by Paul Gregg.

+Parsons returned to series twelve of Celebs Go Dating, which aired in August 2023, where he dated Made in Chelsea's Mark-Francis Vandelli on the request of agents Anna Williamson and Paul Brunson.

+On 1 February 2024, Parsons started writing for the Daily Express, first covering the return of series eighteen of The Apprentice.

+Parsons campaigned for the Conservative Party during the 2024 United Kingdom general election.
+He later became a communications advisor to a Member of Parliament, who also serves as a Shadow Minister for the Departments of Business and Trade and Transport.

 Views

-Since Parsons' appearance on The Apprentice, he has expressed controversial viewpoints in his Daily Star column, on television and radio.
+Since Parsons' appearance on The Apprentice, he has expressed controversial viewpoints in his newspaper columns, on television and radio.

 Fur trade

 Parsons supports the trade of animal fur.
 During his appearance on Good Morning Britain, he argued that the fur from koalas killed in the Australian bushfire could be used to "capitalise on and cater to" strong global demand for fur products.
 Also explaining the fur could be used for "a scarf for example.
-It could be something someone could wear".
+It could be something someone could wear."

 Political correctness

 Parsons is anti-PC and has criticised the removal of shows like Come Fly With Me, which was pulled from streaming services Netflix and BBC iPlayer.
-He claimed there is a rise of a "snowflake movement" and is "excited we have [Spitting Image] on our screens that could offend people and pushes the boundaries beyond the sanitised and soporific 'entertainment' that we see nowadays".
+He claimed there is a rise of a "snowflake movement" and is "excited we have [Spitting Image] on our screens that could offend people and pushes the boundaries beyond the sanitised and soporific 'entertainment' that we see nowadays."

 Royal Family

 In an article published in response to Oprah with Meghan and Harry, Parsons supported the Queen and other members of the British royal family.
-He called the interview "Oscar-worthy" and "a shameless, callous, and brutal character assassination on the Royal Family", which aimed to "fatally destroy the reputation of the Queen".
+He called the interview "Oscar-worthy" and "a shameless, callous, and brutal character assassination on the Royal Family", which aimed to "fatally destroy the reputation of the Queen."

 Vaccinations

-Across several appearances in 2021, Parsons argued for vaccines against coronavirus.
+Across several appearances in 2021, Parsons argued for COVID-19 vaccines.
 Debating on shows such as Good Morning Britain and GB News, Parsons strongly supported schemes that encouraged vaccinations against the virus.

+National service

+During a Good Morning Britain debate on 25 January 2024, Parsons advocated for the return of National service after General Sir Patrick Sanders said Britain should train a "citizen army."
+Parsons' views garnered over five million views on X (Twitter) and millions more across other social media platforms.